 - If you have a concrete subfloor, the subfloor's pH level should be tested.
 (This test in not needed for wood subfloors.)
 As concrete cures, the hydrating moisture deposits alkali salt on the concrete's surface.
 The pH reading should be between 5 to 10 to be suitable for sheet rubber or rubber tile.
 Alkali can deteriorate adhesives.
 Testing of the subfloor should be done early in order to deal with any problem that you may possibly detect.
 This test is usually just a matter of formality, except in the case of new construction or below-grade subfloors.

 - The porosity of the subfloor (wood, concrete, etc.) should be tested.
 This indicates how well the adhesive will bond with the subfloor.
 Testing of the subfloor should be done early in order to deal with any problem that you may possibly detect.
 This test is usually just a matter of formality.

 - Customers will need to verify that the relative humidity of the building is between 30% to 70%.
 High humidity may cause your new rubber to expand and may also hinder the adhesive's curing time.
 Most customers have the proper relative humidity.

-- After the temperature has been properly set, acclimatize the new sheet rubber or rubber tile to the room 48 hours prior to the installation.
-Alternatively, we can acclimatize the product in our warehouse.
+- After the temperature has been properly set, acclimate the new sheet rubber or rubber tile to the room 48 hours prior to the installation.

 - If the building is new construction, the building should be presented broom swept and free of all equipment, etc.